 About Walk in Hong Kong

-From humble beginnings in 2013, Walk in Hong Kong has grown to become the city's leading cultural enterprise.
+Founded in 2013 as Hong Kong's premier walking tour operator, Walk in Hong Kong has since grown to become the city's leading cultural enterprise.

 Build something that Hong Kong has never seen before.